Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 What about the food?

-All sorts of belly bombs.
-Look out for deep-fried hot sauce, deep-fried butter, chicken and waffle on a stick, french toast bacon bombs, truffle-gouda bacon fries, bacon-wrapped baked potato, portabello kabobs, vegan burritos, tacos and nachos.
-There's also deep-fried pizza, churro shakes and the Cowboy Crunch Sundae—we don't know exactly what that is, but we can't wait to try it.
+In the past, there were all sorts of belly bombs—plus a $6.50 value menu across the grounds.
+The fair is known for things like deep-fried hot sauce, deep-fried butter, chicken and waffle on a stick, french toast bacon bombs, truffle-gouda bacon fries, bacon-wrapped baked potato, portabello kabobs, vegan burritos, tacos and nachos.